makansij/makansij.github.io/experience.md

   nodes, implemented using Pyomo and NumPy.
-- Achieved ≥ 50% speedup over Gurobi with tuned parameters on all tested instance types with > 25 nodes, while maintaining an empirical approximation ratio < 2.0 and a provable exponential asymptotic scaling advantage (see Publications).
+- Achieved ≥ 50% speedup over Gurobi with tuned parameters on all tested instance types with > 25 nodes, while maintaining an empirical approximation ratio < 2.0 and a provable exponential asymptotic scaling advantage.

 ### Quantum Optimization